What is Developmental Screening?

 Developmental Screening Tools Training

-This 60-minute session, based on the American Academy of Pediatrics policy statement on developmental screening (2006), is delivered onsite at your clinic or agency and is designed to promote the early identification of and timely referral for children with delays.
+This 60-minute session, based on the American Academy of Pediatrics policy statement on developmental screening (2006), is delivered virtually or onsite at your clinic or agency and is designed to promote the early identification of and timely referral for children with delays.

 The Wisconsin Medical Home Initiative is funded by the Wisconsin Department of Health Services’ Title V Children and Youth with Special Health Care Needs Program and the Maternal Child Health Program located in the Division of Public Health.